jdmiguel/banner_js/README.md

 ### LAYOUT

 You shouldn´t be worry with the banner layout.
-The only thing you have to do is customizing the data attributes of the div that contains the banner.
+The only thing you have to do is *customizing the data attributes of the div that contains the banner*.

 ### CUSTOMIZING THE FRAME OBJECT